Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

 ======================

 The default Kurento clients (Java and JavaScript) are created using a tool called **Kurento Module Creator**.
-Therefore, this tool can be also be used to create custom clients in other languages.
+Therefore, this tool can also be used to create custom clients in other languages.

 Kurento Module Creator can be installed in an Ubuntu machine using the following